Perusahaan Listrik Negara: 2021 Debt Controversies

-In July 2021, the Minister of Government State-owned enterprises of Indonesia, Erick Thohir, announced that PLN had a Rp 500 trillion debt equivalent to US$34.9 billion.
+In July 2021, the Minister of Government State-owned enterprises of Indonesia, Erick Thohir, announced that PLN had a Rp 500 trillion debt equivalent to USD 34.9 billion.
 The revelation of PLN's Rp 500 trillion debt sparked controversy as many considered the company may have earned a large sum of profit due to the number of people staying at home during the COVID-19 pandemic resulting in an increase in electricity usage and its payment dues.

 Investment programs

 The overall investment program in the public electricity sector in Indonesia is largely dependent on two fast-track 10,000 MW investment programs initiated in recent years.
 The programs are behind schedule.

 First 10,000 MW fast track program (FTP-1)

 The first 10,000 MW fast track program (FTP-1) commenced in 2006 and was originally scheduled to be completed by 2010.
 As of mid-2012, except for one plant (PLTU Labuan) all the power plants were behind schedule.
 The program was still incomplete towards the end of 2014.